hoangthuytruc/WeatherForecast/README.md

 # Weather App
-WeatherForecast is an application to retrieve the weather information of a specific city.
+WeatherForecast is an application to retrieve the weather information for a specific city.
 The main features include:
-- Retrive the weather information of a specific city.
+- Retrieve the weather information for a specific city.
 - Add the favorite cities.

 ## Screenshots